KashiCode/Pilot-Weather-App/README.md

-### Pilot weather application built using React + Vite.
-Using openweatherAPI, AVWX.
+### Pilot weather application designed using Figma and built using React + Vite.
+Uses the openweatherAPI and AVWX API.
 ### Use `npm install` followed by `npm run dev` in the console to access the website locally.